Alternatives to A&E

 - For urgent injuries and ailments that are not life threatening, visit your local Primary Care Assessment Service or Minor Injuries Unit.

 - A&E is for serious and life-threatening conditions only.

 Notes to editor

-More information on Urgent Care Centres is available through NHS Choices
+More information on Urgent Care Centres is available through the NHS website

 - Annual Report

 - Partnership Working